Health and Nutrition

 What We Do

-During a six month period from Jan. to June 2013, there were 2,502 people trained from: specialist doctors, ethnic students on nursing scholarships, to nurses becoming qualified as midwives, health staff managing local souksalas (clinics), to village volunteers responding to the dengue epidemic.
+During 1 year period from Jan. to December 2023, there were 2,502 people trained from: specialist doctors, ethnic students on nursing scholarships, to nurses becoming qualified as midwives, health staff managing local souksalas (clinics), to village volunteers responding to the dengue epidemic.

 In 2023, a significant number of beneficiaries, including 36,726 women and 42,939 children, were reached by the health project.
 This initiative encompassed various programs such as Maternal, Infant, and Young Child Nutrition projects alongside Other Health and Nutrition Interventions.
 The collective impact of these efforts aimed to address the diverse health needs of women and children, contributing to enhanced well-being and fostering a healthier community overall.

 Acknowledging gaps in health service coverage, our future focus involves working with diverse stakeholders to reach the unreached.
 Strengthening health systems, adopting integrated approaches, empowering communities, and leveraging technology and innovation are key components of our vision for the future.
 Save the Children International in Laos remains committed to pioneering solutions that improve health outcomes and create lasting impact.